annamccartan3/McCartan-Data-Science-Portfolio/README.md

-# :sunflower: Anna McCartan's Data Science Portfolio!
+# :sunflower: Anna McCartan's Portfolio!

-Welcome to my **Data Science Portfolio**, a collection of projects from my Introduction to Data Science course (Spring 2025).
-This repository highlights my work in **data management and machine learning**, demonstrating my ability to clean, analyze, and visualize data, as well as build interactive applications.
+Welcome to my **portfolio**, a collection of publicly available projects from my research, internships, and courseworks.
+This repository highlights my work in **computational biology and machine learning**, demonstrating my ability to clean, analyze, and visualize data, as well as build interactive applications.

 Each project includes a link to its repository, where you’ll find code, documentation, and instructions to view or replicate the analysis.